Extend Talent with Power Apps and Power Automate

 - Capture a candidate's evaluation of the interview process

-In Microsoft Dynamics 365: Attract, forms can appear in Candidate portal, and candidates can fill in details.
-Forms can also be embedded as activities in a job template.
+In Microsoft Dynamics 365: Attract, you can use forms in the candidate portal, where candidates fill in details.
+You can also embed forms as activities in a job template.

 When a candidate submits a form, Microsoft Power Automate captures the form submission, reads the data, and stores it in the Common Data Service entity.